Serena Williams Pregnant: Athlete Announces She’s Expecting A Baby With Her Fiance

-It is officially official: the great Serena Williams is pregnant!
+It is officially official that the great Serena Williams is pregnant!
 The gorgeous athlete has announced that she’s 20 weeks pregnant by her fiance, Reddit founder Alexis Ohanian.
 And while she posted the announcement on Snapchat, she deleted it shortly thereafter.
-This, of course, led to a flurry of speculation about whether the announcement was a real one or one that was just designed to get her in the news, but one thing’s for sure: she’s definitely a happy woman, and she’ll probably be off the court while she grows this new, remarkable human!
+This, of course, led to a flurry of speculation about whether the announcement was a real one or one that was just designed to get her in the news, but she’s definitely a happy woman, and she’ll probably be off the court while she carries this new human!

 Congrats to Serena Williams